 Rosalyn Troiano has directed CSA’s string program since 2004.
 Having worked as teaching assistant to Eastman professor of viola George Taylor, she currently serves as lead instructor of CSA’s viola and violin students of all levels and ages, and directs the school’s Allegro and Vivace string ensembles for beginning and intermediate players.
 A certified Suzuki instructor, Rosalyn also leads CSA’s active Suzuki program in private and group instruction.

 M.M.
-West Michigan University
+Northwestern University

 B.A.
 Goshen College